 An important component of energy trading strategy is risk management via rights, call and put options, which are designed to transfer financial risk between participants.

-The Energy Trading data model provides an integrated data architecture that supports the trading and analytic requirements of energy trading organizations.
+The Energy & Commodity Trading data model provides an integrated data architecture that supports the trading and analytic requirements of energy trading organizations.

 |Trading Book||Forward Contract|